mustafamasody/DSAProject3/README.md

-INSTRUCTIONS FOR RUNNING CODE:
+INSTRUCTIONS FOR RUNNING CODE: \n
 1.)
-Clone the repository
+Clone the repository \n
 2.)
 Navigate to main.py
 3.)
 In the terminal, run these commands:
     pip install flask